tomokr/matching_clothes/README.md

 Using python on Jupyter Notebook, I clean the data.
 ### WIP
 - Making the code into module(.py)
+- Here we just pick up the same product name as the matching clothes.
+However, there's a matching clothes with different names.
+We are going to use some method (regex and NLP?) to find the matching clothes.

 ## Publish :compass:
 Copy and paste the data cleaned to the wix blog.